 Formed in September 2013, the LGMD2D Foundation is a registered 501(c)3 non-profit foundation built for families living with LGMD2D - both patients and caregivers - by families with the same diagnosis.
 We, too, saw there was a gap in providing information and resources to those living with this rare disorder.
-Our mission is to expedite the development of a cure or therapy for Limb-girdle Muscular Dystrophy, type 2D (LGMD2D).
+Our mission is to expedite the development of treatments or a cure for Limb-Girdle Muscular Dystrophy, type 2D / R3 (LGMD2D).

 Limb-Girdle Muscular Dystrophy (LGMD) is a group of rare muscular disorders that generally first present with weakness in the muscles around the hips and shoulders.
 There are over 30 genetic sub-types (forms) of LGMD.
 Although muscle weakness is found in every subtype, there are many differences between the diseases including: age of onset, inheritance patterns, and disease severity.